-Fashion brand Michael Kors has returned for a third time, adding to its Access range of smartwatches with the Runway.
+Fashion brand Michael Kors has returned to the smartwatch fray for a third time, adding to its Access range with the Runway.

-The new device goes back to the chunkier design we saw on the initial Bradshaw watch but it keeps the fully round display, whilst adding extra features including a heart rate sensor, swim proofing and the choice of a silicone strap.
+The Runway goes back to the chunkier design we saw on the initial Bradshaw watch but it keeps the fully round display, while adding extra features including a heart rate sensor, built-in GPS, swim-proofing and the choice of a silicone strap.

-Is the Michael Kors Access Runway smartwatch the new season's must-have?
-Here are our first impressions.
+Is the Michael Kors Access Runway smartwatch the season's must-have?

 - Case size: 41mm

-The standard Michael Kors Runway watch has a singular crown on the right of the watch face, while the Access Runway features the Michael Kors-etched crown on the right of its touchscreen, along with two action buttons either side.
-The smart Runway is also swimproof, as the Access Sofie was, and it has a heart rate sensor underneath the casing.
+The standard Michael Kors Runway watch has a singular crown on the right of the watch face, while the Access Runway features the Michael Kors-etched rotating crown to the right of its touchscreen, along with two action buttons either side.

 Overall, the design is very Kors.
 It takes one of the company's well-known traditional watch models and makes it smart, which is exactly what its two predecessors - Bradshaw and Sofie - do.
 Like the Bradshaw and Sofie, the Runway won't be to everyone's taste but if you're looking for a smartwatch that combines substance and style, the Kors Access range is a great place to start, especially if you're already a fan of the Kors watches.